 Use security software – One of the best ways to fish out phishing emails is to use spam protection.
 Most enterprise emails have one built-in, but they don’t always catch all of them.
 If you find that you are getting spam emails in your inbox, you can direct them to your spam folder.

 Keep a backup (or several) – One of the best ways to protect your business in lieu of all the scams and hacks going on is to ensure that your applications and data are backed up.
-At Symmetric IT Group, we utilize a backup and disaster recovery service that keeps your files backed up onsite and in an offsite data center to ensure that when you need to get to your backups, you can.
+At COMPANYNAME, we utilize a backup and disaster recovery service that keeps your files backed up onsite and in an offsite data center to ensure that when you need to get to your backups, you can.